WorldWideTelescope/worldwide-telescope-manual/content/astronomicalresearch/index.md

 studies.

-## Creating a New Collection
+# Creating New Collections

-A _Collection_ is the term used to describe a WorldWide Telescope data file.
+A _collection_ is the term used to describe a WorldWide Telescope data file.
 You can create your own collections, either from existing images or perhaps from your own data.
 As long as the data that the new collection references is available on the internet, your new collections can be shared.